TopicSec/topicsec.github.io/_posts/2022-10-26 in-kernel-control-flow.md

 Control Flow Integrity:

 Code reuse attacks are the most common attacks, an attacker performs arbitrary computation by chaining existing code gadgets after hijacking the program control flow.
 To avoid these attacks the integrity of control flow transfers should remain intact which is called Control Flow Integrity(CFI).
-CFI schemes mainly rely of the forward transitions, considering the backward transitions are handled by other techniques like shadow stack.
+CFI schemes mainly rely on the forward transitions, considering the backward transitions are handled by other techniques like shadow stack.
 PAL uses both forward and backward transitions to design the solution.

 Pointer Authentication: